wavemotion-dave/A5200DS/readme.md

 # a5200ds

-a5200ds is an Atari VCS 5200 console emulator.
+a5200ds is an Atari 5200 console emulator.

 To use this emulator, you must use NTSC compatible roms with a52/bin format.
 You also need the 5200.rom rom bios in the same folder as A5200DS.NDS (alternate